 Digital Soil Mapping in Minnesota

-This site provides information about a variety of county-level and
+This site provides information about county-level and statewide digital

-sets that describe the soils of Minnesota.
-Status information and links to
+data sets that describe the soils of Minnesota.
+Status information and

 The data sets described in this section were created from the printed

 surveys from the Natural Resources Conservation Service.
-Currently, the
+The

 areas included in these different data sets cover most of the state;